pelias/documentation/data-sources.md

 It has been replaced by Who's on First, which continues to provide global administrative place data (countries, regions, counties, cities) and administrative lookup (_"what country, region, and city is this address part of?"_).

-Quattroshapes data is licensed [CC BY](http://creativecommons.org/licenses/by/2.0/), allowing its use for any purpose with proper attribution.
+Quattroshapes data is licensed [CC-BY-2.0](http://creativecommons.org/licenses/by/2.0/).